 Linen; leather sandals; an unbuttoned shirt.

 Top-flight eatery Oreade is helmed by chef Giancarla Bodoni.
 She carved out a name for herself at her acclaimed Miami-based restaurant Escopazzo, where the menu adhered to her farm-to-table philosophy.
 She's brought her forward-thinking culinary prowess to Monteverdi Tuscany sourcing the freshest regional ingredients and going back to basics with unpretentious yet delicious dishes.
 Smoked duck breast with micro-celery and green-apple sorbet; braised wild-boar short ribs; and chocolate fondant with liqueur-poached pears are just some of her palate-pleasing offerings.
 If not in the kitchen, the team are scouring the local markets for ingredients from nearby farms and cherry picking herbs, fruit and vegetables from the hotel’s gardens.
-Enjoy a laid-back lunch at the Enoteca, where bruschetta, sweet and savoury tarts, fresh salads, and charcuterie and cheese plates are served.
+Enjoy a laid-back lunch or dinner at Monteverdi newcomer Zita (opening late 2023), where the flavours and traditions of Tuscany are preserved in Giancarla's seasonal sharing plates.

 The Library bar, which has a terrace with sweeping views of the Val d'Orcia, serves locally brewed beer, wine, prosecco and an impressive cocktail menu, which offers sparkling bellinis and kir royales, daiquiris, margaritas and negronis.
 Abstainers can enjoy a small but tasty menu of non-alcoholic cocktails, too.
 Cosy up by the fireplace in the Lobby Lounge & Terrace Bar, or take your locally produced wine out onto the terrace and watch the Tuscan sunset.

 Breakfast at Oreade runs from 7.30am to 10.30am; lunch from noon to 2pm; and dinner from 7pm to 9.30pm.
-Dine at Enoteca between 12.30pm and 9pm, sip cocktails in the lobby lounge and terrace bar from 10am to 10.30am (from 8am in the Library bar).
+Sip cocktails in the lobby lounge and terrace bar from 10am to 10.30am (from 8am in the Library bar).

 Monteverdi Tuscany’s location is enviable: a mediaeval hamlet called Castiglioncello del Trinoro, in the Val d’Orcia (a Unesco World Heritage site), midway between Rome and Florence.